-Spinach and Ricotta Cannelloni – An Easy Dinner Idea
+Cannelloni With Spinach and Ricotta: An Easy Dinner Idea

-Even if Italy’s history of pasta goes back to the 4th century BC, to the Etruscans times, cannelloni seem to be a bit younger, their origin traced somewhere in the 8th century CE.
+Although Italy’s history of pasta goes back to the 4th century BC, cannelloni seems to be a bit younger.
+Their origin traced around the 8th century CE, in the Etruscan times.
 There are mentions of this dish in Toscana and Campania around the same time, even if there is some distance between the two regions.

 Today, all supermarkets sell packs of dry tubes, and this saves time in cooking cannelloni.
 Nevertheless, the Italians praise themselves for making fresh pasta for all occasions; they will probably go for the longer cooking time, the more caloric result and the unique taste of homemade food.